-Companies are excluded if they are identified as manufacturers or manufacturers of key components of anti-personnel mines, cluster munitions, chemical and biological weapons, nuclear weapons, depleted uranium weapons or uranium munitions.
-In addition, the shareholdings within a group structure can also be taken into consideration for the exclusions.
-Furthermore, companies that are identified as manufacturers or manufacturers of key components of incendiary bombs containing white phosphorus are excluded.
+Companies are excluded if they are identified as being involved in the manufacturing or selling of controversial weapons or key components of controversial weapons or other related specific activities (anti-personnel mines, cluster munitions, chemical and biological weapons, blinding laser weapons, weapons with non-detectable fragments, depleted uranium weapons/munitions and/or incendiary weapons using white phosphorus).
+In addition, the shareholdings within a group structure may be taken into consideration for the exclusions.